SMC-Developments/docs/flow-types/trigger.md

 trigger: TRIGGER_ID
 ```
 > *Supports:*
-> - `on-join` — TEXT
+> - `on-join` — Fired when a player joins the server.

-Sets the trigger to activate this flow.
+Sets the event that activates this trigger.

 ### active
 ```yaml
 active: BOOLEAN
 ```
+If set to `true`, this trigger is always listening for its configured event.
+<br>If set to `false` (default), the trigger will only be executed when reached via a flow route.

 ### routes
 ```yaml